Hide table of contents

 Summary

-• I investigate whether saving human lives globally, and in China, India and Nigeria may be harmful accounting for the meat-eater problem, i.e. the nearterm increase in farmed animal suffering caused by increasing income or population.
+• I investigate whether saving human lives globally, and in China, India and Nigeria may be harmful accounting for the meat eating problem, i.e. the nearterm increase in farmed animal suffering caused by increasing income or population.
+The problem is philosophically analysed in Plant (2022).

 • GiveWell has made 1.09 billion dollars of grants impacting people in the countries I mentioned.
 Ambitious Impact has incubated 8 organisations whose 1st target country was one I mentioned, and whose interventions significantly increase the nearterm consumption of farmed animals.